UCL/RCPSTrainingMaterials/HPCandHTCusingLegion/2_intro_to_shell.md

     work/program
 ```

-* Create the file "input.txt" with some random lines in it.
+* Create the file `input.txt` with some random lines in it.

-* Move the file to input_data and rename it in the same command to control01.txt
+* Move the file to `input_data` and rename it in the same command to `control01.txt`

-* Create the directory tree in one line only: work/experiment/results/report
+* Create the directory tree in one line only: `work/experiment/results/report`

-* Delete all directory trees created in one single command without explicit reference to any of the directory and file names except "work".
+* Delete all directory trees created in one single command without explicit reference to any of the directory and file names except `work`.

 File properties
 ---------------